Fucking Champs

 (Clicka qua per la versione Italiana)

 IV (Drag City, 2000) is a more adult and restrained excursion into the sources of their inspiration.
-Some of the rawer and harsher tones are gone, and while most tracks (What's A Little Reign) still indulge in solemn meditations on harmony, a few of them sound as breezy and sprightly as anything Joe Satriani has done (Esprit De Corpse).
-The electronic experiments of the previous album have turned into flirtations with dance-music (Policenauts).
-The album is marred by homages to their heavy-metal idols (Thor Is Like Immortal) and stoner innuendos (Extra Man).
-This is where instrumental progressive-metal weds post-rock, and the resulting hybrid couldn't be more fatal.
+Most of the rawer and harsher tones are gone, and some sound as breezy and melodic as anything Joe Satriani has done (Esprit De Corpse, Vangelis Again).
+The electronic experiments of the previous album have turned into yawn-inspiring flirtations with synth-pop (Policenauts) or in amateurish ambient music (Lost).
+The album is also marred by parodies of heavy-metal classics, like the ridiculous pomp of Thor Is Like Immortal, that sounds like a parody of Rush, and the clumsy stoner innuendos of Extra Man (the only song with vocals).
+There is little of interest beyond the trivial riffing of These Glyphs Are Dusty.
+The attempt to merge instrumental progressive-metal and post-rock is generally a failure.

 The Fucking AM is a mostly instrumental joint collaboration between the Fucking Champs and Trans AM.
 But Gold (Drag City, 2004) is merely a rather outdated take on hard-rock with echoes of prog-metal suites (Bad Leg, Powerpoint) and southern-rock jams (Doing Research For An Autobiography).
 One inspired nolvety (the minimalist progression of Electrico Gomez) is not enough to redeem a trivial idea.